windyrobin/iAgent/README.md

 iAgent
 ======

-a http.Agent which supports keep-allive by maxKeepAliveTime
+a http.Agent which supports keep-allive by keepAliveTimeout